-Surety- A surety company is the insurance company that provides the guarantee for the payment, performance, or compliance this is being required.
+Surety- A surety company is the insurance company that provides the guarantee for the payment, performance, or compliance required.
 Both surety agents and surety companies are licensed and governed by state and federal insurance regulations.
 All surety bond agents or producers must have an active insurance license in the state where the surety bond is required.

 Principal- The principal is the business or individual that is required to post the surety bond.
 This party is responsible for performing, paying, or complying with the requirements guaranteed by the surety bond.

 Bond cost varies greatly; it is dependent on bond type, the applicant’s credit history / financial performance, and the location where the bond is needed.
-Different states require different bond amounts, as do different surety companies.
+Different states require different bond amounts, as do other surety companies.
 For an applicant with an excellent credit history, the cost is usually between 1% and 3% of the total bond amount needed.
 The best way to find the most competitive price for a particular bond is to submit an application and let us get you a quote.

 Surety bonds are required by many municipalities, construction contracts, court proceedings, and others.
 Specific industries are required by the law to have bonds to protect consumers.
 In some cases, a bond is required before a business license will be issued.
-Bonds are regulated by national, state, and local laws, so it is important to understand whether or not you will be required to have a bond before starting a business.
-If you are unsure if you need a bond or what type of bond you need, just reach out to one of our surety specialists here.
+Bonds are regulated by national, state, and local laws, so it is important to understand whether you will be required to provide a bond before starting a business.
+If you are unsure if you need a bond or what type of bond you need, reach out to one of our surety specialists here.